its-a-feature/Mythic/README.md

-# Apfell
+# Mythic
 A cross-platform, post-exploit, red teaming framework built with python3, docker, docker-compose, and a web browser UI.
-It's designed to provide a collaborative and user friendly interface for operators, managers, and reporting throughout mac and linux based red teaming.
+It's designed to provide a collaborative and user friendly interface for operators, managers, and reporting throughout red teaming.

 ## Details
 Check out the [blog post](https://its-a-feature.github.io/posts/2018/07/bare-bones-apfell-server-code-release/) on the initial release of the framework and what the bare bones content can do.